 In China, too, retailers are showing an interest in homegrown talent.
 A few months ago, the department store company Bailian Group opened The Balancing, a multilabel store in Shanghai that stocks avant-garde Chinese designers such as Sankuanz and Angus Chiang next to international brands such as Walter Van Beirendonck.
 More established retailers, such as Lane Crawford, now feature local labels, too.
 This helps Chinese stores to increase margins because of lower taxes, duties and shipping costs, as well as attract an international clientele.

-In an era when stores around the world sell the same brand mix competition is stiff: retailers feel pressured to start price reductions no later than their competitors as the customers can buy the same products everywhere.
+In an era when stores around the world sell the same brand mix, competition is stiff: retailers feel pressured to start price reductions no later than their competitors as the customers can buy the same products everywhere.
 But unique local items can be sold at full price throughout the year as they are not available anywhere else.
 Working with local labels can also make the process of stock swaps and reorders easier, reducing the retailer’s risk.
 Besides, it is easier to establish trust and negotiate special conditions, such as sale-or-return, with an emerging local label.
 Finally, adding local names into the brand mix helps stores to create a sense of place – a great cultural value in an increasingly digital and globalized world.